 While this might sound generic, what makes the video ads different is their ‘vertical alignment’.
-Inspired by Snapchat’s vertical format, The Post requires the video creative assets from the advertisers.
-And then The Post’s team converts the assets into different formats to make them perfect for desktop and mobile.
+Inspired by Snapchat’s vertical format, The Post requires video creative assets from advertisers.
+And then, The Post’s team converts the assets into different formats to make them perfect for desktop and mobile.

 “The technology we built was out of convenience to help our advertisers and brands enter a creative realm that otherwise would be hard for them to get into,”

 – Jarrod Dicker, Head of Ad Products, The Washington Post (Src)